BuidlGuidl/oracle-challenge/README.md

 ### 🤔 Key Insights:

+- **Bucket-Based System**: Prices are organized into time buckets (24 blocks each), allowing for discrete time windows and preventing double-reporting within the same bucket
-- **Economic Incentives**: Nodes stake ETH and can be slashed for bad behavior, while good behavior rewards nodes with ORA tokens
+- **Economic Incentives**: Nodes stake ETH and can be slashed for reporting prices that deviate too far from the average, while good behavior rewards nodes with ORA tokens (1 ORA per report)
+- **Effective Stake**: Nodes face inactivity penalties for missed buckets, reducing their effective stake over time if they fail to report regularly
 - **Decentralized**: Anyone can participate by staking, no central authority needed
-- **Self-Correcting**: Slashing mechanism punishes inactive or malicious nodes
+- **Self-Correcting**: Slashing mechanism punishes nodes that report prices deviating beyond the threshold (10% by default)
-- **Freshness Enforcement**: Stale data is automatically filtered out
+- **Average Aggregation**: Prices are aggregated using a simple average from all reports in a completed bucket, providing a fair representation of the collective price
-- **Use Cases**: Excellent for DeFi applications where economic alignment is crucial
+- **Use Cases**: Excellent for DeFi applications where economic alignment is crucial and price updates occur at regular intervals

+### 🤔 Critical Thinking: Security Vulnerabilities

+- **Robustness vs. Whitelist Oracle**: Unlike the whitelist oracle which relies on a single trusted authority, the staking oracle's design distributes trust among all staking nodes.
+Manipulating the output requires a majority of nodes to collude, which is economically disincentivized due to the risk of slashing.
+As a result, unless an attacker controls a majority of the total effective stake, they cannot egregiously manipulate the reported price—making the system considerably more robust than one with simple whitelist control.

+---

+### Testing your progress

-🔍 Run the following command to check if you implement the functions correctly.
+🔍 Run the following command to check if you implemented the functions correctly.

 ```sh